skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ###### Notes

 A **&** indicates the location of an ice wall or pillar.
-Please note that you must take the Potion (2) before interacting with the pillar to get the Mage Masher (7).
+Please note that you must get the Potion (2) before interacting with the pillar to get the Mage Masher (7).

 | Item | D4 | Found | Map | Location |
 |------|:--:|:-----:|:---:|----------|